 St Lucia is the second largest of the Windward Islands, located 110 miles north-west of Barbados and almost equidistant between Martinique in the north and St Vincent in the south.

-This luxury all-suite resort caters to those looking to indulge and unwind.
-Situated on St Lucia’s finest beach the Royal has it all, from watersports for the adventurous, local attractions, numerous dining options and shopping just a short walk away.
+Formally the Royal St Lucia resort and spa this luxury all-suite resort caters to those looking to indulge and unwind.
+Situated on St Lucia’s finest beach the Mystique Royal has it all, from watersports for the adventurous, local attractions, numerous dining options and shopping just a short walk away.

 You can slow down to a stroll and slip into the Royal Spa, the perfect place to enjoy a wide range of treatments and therapies within the elegant surroundings of Reduit beach.